Questfall/docs/users/Items.md

 By default, a loot box provides one item, with the chance of it being any type, tier, or level.
 Users can increase their chances of receiving more items by placing points in the Luck attribute.

 For more details about the function of **chest shards** and **luck attribute** see the [character section](character.md).

+The items **drop rate** from a loot box decreases 10 times with each tier.
+For example, Legendary (C) item is 10 times less likely to drop from a loot box than the same item as Rare (D).

 {% hint style="info" %}
 Loot boxes are the only way new items are released into circulation.